fenderface66/transaction-feed-react-redux/README.md

 ```
 npm start
 ```
-in the console.
 The site will be running at localhost:3000

 ## Stack